AnikethP21/AnikethP21/README.md

 - Learning about **AI development** and its applications in the coding world.

 ## 📫 Let’s Connect!
 I’d love to collaborate on projects and learn from other developers!
-Connect with me on **LinkedIn @AnikethP21**.
+Connect with me on **LinkedIn @Aniketh Pamu**.

 Thanks for stopping by! 🚀